-- An amount equal to the Standard Medicare Part B premium shall be deducted when entering Social Security retirement income. - Medical insurance premiums shall be deducted from the retirement pay of those receiving federal retirement or railroad retirement benefits, up to an amount equal to the standard Medicare Part B premium.
+- An amount equal to and/or what the individual is actually paying for Standard Medicare Part B premium shall be deducted when entering Social Security retirement income. - Medical insurance premiums shall be deducted from the retirement pay of those receiving federal retirement or railroad retirement benefits, up to an amount equal to the standard Medicare Part B premium.